DIY Workbench Ideas

 Note: Your finished workbench “Top” should measure 30″ wide and 60″ long overall.

 Optional: Add hardwood boards to the top of your workbench assembly to improve durability and appearance.
-If you plan to do so, you can eliminate one piece of plywood from the top assembly.
+You can eliminate one piece of plywood from the top assembly.

 Step 2: Build Workbench Legs